upperlinecode/front-end-student-materials/06-p5js/01b-draw-setup-and-shapes.md

 ## Calling on Functions

 Calling a function is giving your computer a command to do something.
 Computer's follow the instructions you give them in the order you give them.
-Let's look at some of the instructions we've seen more in depth:
+Let's look more in depth at some of the instructions we've seen:

 ### `createCanvas`
+A well named function has a name that describes to other programmers like you exactly what it does.
+A function named `createCanvas` creates the canvas that the rest of our shapes will be drawn on.

 It seems like creating a canvas is something that we would want to happen once at the beginning of our project.
 Given that information do you think we should call the `createCanvas` function inside `setup` or inside `draw`?